ansys/pyansys-dev-guide/doc/source/content_writing/content_contrib_setup/essentials.rst

 selecting **Help > PyAnsys Documentation**.
 For more information about this Python QA app, see :ref:`Ansys_Python_Manager`.

-All links to PyAnsys documentation take you to documentation for the latest (stable) release because this is what users of the library generally want to see.
+All links to PyAnsys documentation take you to documentation for the stable (latest) release because this is what users of the library generally want to see.
 In some cases, users might want to see documentation for a legacy version of the library.
 Project contributors, on the other hand, likely want to see the documentation for the development (main) branch of the library.

-Rather than hosting many separate documentation sites, the PyAnsys team provides support for *multi-versions*, making it possible for you to select the documentation for different versions from a dropdown on the right side of the documentation title bar.
+Rather than hosting many separate documentation sites, the PyAnsys team supports enabling *multi-versions*, which makes it possible for you to select the documentation for different versions from a dropdown button on the right side of the documentation title bar.

 .. image:: ..//_static/multi_version_doc_selector.png
    :alt: Version selector

-This dropdown provides for selecting the documentation for the stable version, development (dev) version, and three previous legacy versions by default.
+This dropdown button provides for selecting the documentation for the stable version, development (dev) version, and three previous legacy versions by default.
 However, the selections it displays can be customized.
-For information on how this dropdown is enabled and customized, see `Enabling multi-version documentation <multiversion_doc_>`_.
+For more information on enabling and customizing this dropdown button, see :ref:`multi_version_enabling`.

-Because writers want to edit and contribute to the documentation for the development branch, whenever you view documentation, you should select **dev** from this dropdown.
+To edit and contribute to the documentation for the development branch, you should select **dev** from this dropdown to view the documentation for the main branch.

 .. tip::
     When you are viewing PyAnsys documentation, the right navigation pane typically